SajinaPK/AWS_Learning/Solution_Architect/12_CloudFront_GlobalAccelerator/CloudFront.md

         - S3 website (must first enable the bucket as a static S3 website)
         - Any HTTP backend you want

+- S3 with CloudFront is a very powerful way of distributing static content to geographically dispersed users with low latency speeds.
+If you have objects that are **smaller than 1GB** or if the data set is less than 1GB in size, you should consider using CloudFront's PUT/POST commands for optimal performance.
+- S3 doesn't support HTTPS access for website endpoints.
+If you want to use HTTPS, you can use CloudFront to serve a static website hosted on Amazon S3.

 - **CloudFront at a high level**
 ![Alt text](images/CloudFrontHL.png)